auperatech/VMSS2.0/docs/node_guide.md

 ## box_classifier

-**Description:** Performs object classification on an image cropped by a bounding box.
+**Description:** Performs object classification either on an entire image or a cropped image region if cascaded with a box_detector

 **Node Options:** [BoxClassifierOptions](avap_doc.md#boxclassifieroptions)